 Getting a manicure is a treat.
 But it’s hard to remember that when you’re rushing in during your lunch break or using that entire time to respond to a hundred emails.
 And though you may think that you’re just being efficient, it can slow down (and seriously irritate) your manicurist.
-Here, some things to be mindful of so that everyone leaves the salon a bit more relaxed and happier.
+We talked to nail expert and founder and CEO of Olive & June Sarah Gibson Tuttle to find out some of the most annoying customer habits, along with a few things to be mindful of so that it's a relaxed and happy experience for all.

 Choosing between that pinkish nude and that slightly pinker nude is agonizing.
 We get it.
 But instead of gaping at the wall of colors for 15 minutes, grab the two shades you’re deliberating over and think about it while she’s cutting and shaping your nails.

 ...Halfway through the manicure.
 Still undecided on the color when you sit down?
 Ask your manicurist to swatch them on your nails so you can make a final decision before she gets to painting them.
 And if it’s a gel manicure, please, for the love of God, make any changes before it cures under the lamp.

 7. Talking on Your Phone the Entire Time